South of France: UNESCO World Heritage Sites

 Day 2: Saint-Guilhem-le-Désert – Villeneuvette (28 miles/45 km)

-Take some more time after breakfast to explore this fascinating village before you go out on a nice cycling trip to Villeneuvette.
-On this cycling itinerary, you will travel through rural and quiet countryside with several stops possible in villages along the way.
+Take some more time after breakfast to explore this fascinating village before heading out on your ride to Villeneuvette.
+Today's cycling itinerary features quiet, rural countryside scenery with several stops in charming villages available along the way.
+You'll cycle along the famous pilgrimage route towards Santiago de Compostela (UNESCO World Heritage Site #2) through important wine country - tantalizing tastings are possible!

 Overnight in Villeneuvette.